Why I Started Running

 The 50 States

 After my first marathon in 2005, I followed the conventional wisdom that says the body needs a few months of lower mileage after a marathon before building back up to do another one.
 With that in mind, I never did more than four per year until 2011, when I realized that more frequent marathons could lead to more consistent training and faster times.
-Longer breaks in between gave me more time to slack off and give in to excuses, but a marathon every month or two doesn’t allow for that.
+The standard 4-6 month training cycle is a good rule of thumb for first-time marathoners and one that works for many people, but everyone's body is very different of course and I found that shorter gaps led to better results.
+With longer breaks I would have more potential to slack off and give in to excuses, but a marathon every month or two doesn’t allow for that.
 I jumped from four marathons in 2010 to ten in 2011, and four of those ten were faster than any I had done before.
 When I only did a few per year, the 50 states goal seemed unrealistic, but by the end of 2011 I knew it could be done in a reasonable amount of time without slowing me down or causing injury.
-I like to travel anyway and had already done ten states just by chance, so I joined the 50 states club and made it a goal to finish within about five years.
+I like to travel anyway and had already done ten states just by chance, so I made it a goal to finish within about five years.
 My 50th state finish was in Connecticut in the fall of 2015.

 The goal of running a marathon in every state wasn't just a crazy idea I came up with out of the blue.
 I had seen and talked to runners wearing their 50 states marathon shirts, and always thought it was a cool but unrealistic idea that would never work for a “normal” runner like me who can only do a few per year.
 When I started the goal in 2011 there were hundreds who had already completed the states and thousands working towards it.
 The club has official membership requirements, and finishers need to provide documented proof of completing each state in order to get their award and be listed as official finishers.
 I am #1065.
 A list of all marathons done in each state, with links to blog updates, can be found here.